ithaka/aiw-ui/README.md

  │   ├──webpack.prod.js        * our production webpack config
  │   └──webpack.test.js        * our testing webpack config
  │
- ├──src/                       * our source files that will be compiled to javascript
+ ├──src/                       * our application source files
  |   ├──main.browser.ts        * our entry file for our browser environment
  │   │
  |   ├──index.html             * Index.html: where we generate our index page